shaokun11/move-me2/infrastructure/readme.md

   Web interface for the faucet.

 - **move-faucet-server**:
-  A server that provides gas tokens for Aptos.
+  A server that provides gas tokens for move chain.